-Density/Intensity: The Industrial/Commercial Mixed Use designation allows a Floor Area Ratio of 0.50 for both industrial and commercial uses.
+Density/Intensity: The Industrial/ Commercial Mixed Use designation allows a Floor Area RatioFAR of up to 0.50 for both industrial and commercial uses.

-Zoning: A new zoning district that implements the Industrial/Commercial Mixed Use designation will need to be created and adopted following adoption of the General Plan.
+Zoning: A new zoning district that implements the Industrial/ Commercial Mixed Use designation will need to be created and adopted following adoption of the General Plan.